JULY 26, 2025

 Usually, you can also buy tickets at the box office.
 Please note that we do not keep a quota on box office tickets.
 We advise you to always buy your tickets in advance to guarantee your spot at our concerts.

-The Restaurant Ziegel oh Lac will take came of your thirst and hunger.
+• The Restaurant Ziegel oh Lac will take care of your thirst and hunger.

-Yes, if the weather gods are on our side, you are welcome to jump into the lake.
-In fact, many of our guests have done so last year.
+• Yes, if the weather gods are on our side, you are welcome to jump into the lake.
+In fact, many of our guests did so in the past years.